-Gogawale joins the Tigers with five years of operations experience most recently a one-year stint with the women’s lacrosse program at the University of Michigan.
+Gogawale joined the Tigers with five years of operations experience most recently a one-year stint with the women’s lacrosse program at the University of Michigan.
 She was instrumental in creating and implementing many aspects of the program’s operational day-to-day structure in preparation for the Wolverines inaugural 2013-14 season.

 Gogawale’s previous experience in volleyball came at the University of Florida during the 2010 and 2011 seasons where she was responsible for all behind-the-scenes tasks for the program which included day-to-day office operations, team travel, ordering and distribution of equipment, game day responsibilities, assisting with recruiting correspondence and NCAA compliance in regards to recruiting, and was also the liaison to the programs booster club, the Gator Attack Club.
 She also oversaw the volleyball budget and supervised the student manager staff and operations assistants.
 Beyond her duties as the director of operations, she also served as the Gators' Director of Volleyball Camp Operations, which saw over 1,500 youth participants.
 She was responsible for up to six camps per summer and handled logistics for all camps.